 Subsection (c) requires the office, upon delivery of a termination statement, to create a new certificate of title if the security interest to which the termination statement applies was indicated on the existing certificate of title.
 This will be the situation whenever the secured party was the secured party of record.
 It will also be the case if the security interest was otherwise listed on the certificate of title or the certificate indicated the existence of other unlisted security interests and the termination statement relates to the only unlisted security interest.
 See Section 8(a)(6).
-In creating a new certificate of title, the office shall comply with section 7(a) with respect to timing and with Section 7(b) in determining whether to create a written certificate of title or an electronic certificate of title.
+In creating a new certificate of title, the office shall comply with Section 7(b) in determining whether to create a written certificate of title or an electronic certificate of title.